gogins/csound-webserver-opcodes/README.md

 directory.

 *i_port* - The number of a port on `localhost` that the internal Web server will listen on.
-Usually 8080 will work.
+The default is 8080 which usually works.

 *i_diagnostics_enabled* - If 0 (the default), diagnostic messages are not printed; if non-0, diagnostic messages are printed.